History of Las Vegas: Megaresort era

 The Las Vegas Hilton, seen here in the 1970s, is sometimes cited as the first megaresort in Las Vegas.

 The "Mafia/Rat Pack" Las Vegas of the mid-20th century came to a gradual end in the 1980s with the aging out of the World War II generation, the decline of organized crime elements, and the rise of baby boomer entrepreneurs who began a new chapter in the city's history, the corporate era.
 In 1967, Nevada passed the Corporate Gaming Act, which gave rise to corporate ownership of casinos, by removing financial background checks previously required of all shareholders in gaming license applications.
 The new law attracted corporate investors to Las Vegas, with profound effect.
 The city became a commercialized, family-oriented place, with large corporations acquiring hotels, casinos, and nightclubs in place of Mafia bosses.

-Kirk Kerkorian, nicknamed the "Father of the Megaresort," had opened the International Hotel (later the Las Vegas Hilton) in 1969.
+Kirk Kerkorian, nicknamed the "Father of the Megaresort," had opened the International Hotel (later the Las Vegas Hilton, and now Westgate Las Vegas) in 1969.
 Located east of the Strip, it was the largest hotel in the country, with 1,500 rooms.
 It was surpassed in 1973, by Kerkorian's 2,100-room MGM Grand, renamed Bally's in 1986 and Horseshoe Las Vegas in 2022.
 It was built on the Strip and also included the world's largest casino.
 Strip development was stagnant after the opening of the MGM, which would be the last new resort, to be built from the ground up, for the next 16 years.
 The MGM suffered a devastating fire in 1980 which killed 85 people and injured 785, making it the worst disaster in Nevada history.
 The property reopened in 1981.
 That year, another fire occurred at the Las Vegas Hilton, killing eight people.
 Nevada's fire safety regulations were improved as a result of the two tragedies.